intel/zephyr.js/README.md

 this one it's not really needed.

 Then connect the Arduino 101 to your host with a USB A/B cable.
-Press the Master Reset button on the Arduino 101 and after a few seconds type:
+Press the Master Reset button on the Arduino 101 and within a few seconds type:

 ```bash
 make dfu